 Why Should I Care About Visa Infinite?

 Because you like not having to pay for useful benefits!
 Rental car protection, purchase protection, trip delay protection, baggage delay protection, and several different types of travel insurance, including medical and dental insurance (check out page 49 of the guide).
-Here's a full write-up on all of the Sapphire Reserve benefits compared with those on the Chase Sapphire Preferred® Card.
+Here's a full write-up comparing Sapphire card benefits.

 Why Is the Chase Sapphire Reserve® the Right Card for Me?